South Africa: uMkhuze Game Reserve

-uMkhuze is the less well-known little brother of Hluhluwe-iMfolozi Park but, as one of the few remaining strongholds for South Africa’s indigenous black rhino population, it is well deserving of our support.
+uMkhuze Game Reserve is the less well-known little brother of Hluhluwe-iMfolozi Park but, as one of the few remaining strongholds for South Africa’s indigenous black rhino population, it is well deserving of our support.

-Ezemvelo KZN Wildlife (EKZNW), the state agency responsible for uMkhuze Game Reserve.
-Government funding covers basic operating expenses, but as the poaching crisis deepens, the costs of conservation have spiralled and budget cuts have put rangers under pressure.
+Ezemvelo KZN Wildlife, the state agency responsible for uMkhuze Game Reserve, covers basic operating expenses, but, as the poaching crisis deepens, the costs of conservation have spiralled and budget cuts have put rangers under pressure.

-We focus our support on buying essential items for the Reserve’s rangers, encompassing items for essential rhino monitoring, ranger camping whilst on patrols, and law enforcement equipment.
-For example, we’ve helped improve ranger camps by funding solar panel installations, water tanks, and power sockets for charging radios. uMkhuze’s rangers dedicate their lives to the protection of the animals in the Reserve and it is important to us that we reward these efforts by making their work easier in any way that we can.
+The focus of the project has been on enhancing the staff morale and equipping field rangers operating under extremely difficult conditions to perform their duties more effectively and with greater support.
+For example, we’ve helped improve ranger camps by funding solar panel installations, water tanks, and power sockets for charging radios.
+We’ve also helped to equip rangers with the essential monitoring and law-enforcement equipment. uMkhuze’s rangers dedicate their lives to the protection of the animals in the Reserve and it is important that we reward these efforts by making their work easier in any way that we can.

 Your support helps encourage strong morale under difficult conditions and often intense pressure and, ultimately, helps us save more rhinos.